pinzhihuang/pinzhihuang/README.md

-## Hi, I’m Pinzhi (Edwin) Huang 👋
+## Hi, I'm Pinzhi Huang 👋

-I'm an undergraduate student at New York University advised by Saining Xie.
-I previously interned at Google Gemini.
+I also go by the name **Edwin Huang**.
+I'm an undergrad at NYU advised by Saining Xie.
+And I previously interned at@Google Gemini

-I spend my time training LLMs and brewing the perfect espresso, which require surprisingly similar skills.
+I spend my time training LLMs and brewing the perfect espresso, which requires surprisingly similar skills.

+ph2239[at]nyu[dot]edu